Exus Blog Article

 The sector is also a well-worn political target, of course, that has in the recent past had to weather everything from household energy bill caps to the cessation of sustainable energy subsidies, not to mention a regulatory backdrop that is always changing.
 The real core of the industry, however, rests with the suppliers and their relationships with their customers, and those customers are becoming disenfranchised.
 If those customers’ perceptions are going to be turned around, then what is really needed is a fundamental change.

-Ultimately, while change has been slower to affect the utilities industry than it has in the world of banking, with seven out of ten people in the UK now banking online, that change is coming and it’s being catalysed not only by increasing consumer demand for digital reliability and convenience, but by challengers too.
+Ultimately, while change has been slower to affect the utility industry than it has in the world of banking, with seven out of ten people in the UK now banking online, that change is coming and it’s being catalyzed not only by increasing consumer demand for digital reliability and convenience but by challengers too.